-The Risk Management Framework (RMF) is a set of criteria that dictate how United States government IT systems must be architected, secured, and monitored.
+The Risk Management Framework (RMF) is a set of criteria that dictate how the United States government IT systems must be architected, secured, and monitored.

 Originally developed by the Department of Defense (DoD), the RMF was adopted by the rest of the US federal information systems in 2010.
-Today, the RMF is maintained by the National Institute of Standards and Technology (NIST), and provides a solid foundation for any data security strategy.
+Today, the RMF is maintained by the National Institute of Standards and Technology (NIST) and provides a solid foundation for any data security strategy.

 Get the Free Pen Testing Active Directory Environments EBook